nus-cs2103-AY2223S2/ip/docs/README.md

 ## Usage

 All the actions are non case-sensitive.
 For example, you can enter `lISt` and it will be interpreted as `list`.
+Datetimes specified should be in the future and should follow this format: `YYYY-MM-DD HH:mm`.

 ### `todo` - Adds a Todo task